Fowler’s Toad (Anaxyrus fowleri)

 There are no recognized subspecies of the Fowler’s toad, Anaxyrus fowleri.
 The Fowler’s toad was considered a subspecies of the Woodhouse’s toad.
 The Fowler’s toad is now recognized as a full species.

 The Fowler’s toad is found in sandy areas of the Mississippi Alluvial Plains in southeastern Iowa.

 The Fowler’s toad is found in rather open sandy and woodland edge areas of southeastern Iowa.

 Fowler’s toads are often active during the day, especially in mild weather.
 They burrow in the sand for thermoregulation.
 They are also active on roads at night during rains or hot, humid weather.
 I have seen some specimens in eastern Iowa active on extremely hot days.
 These toads breed May through June.
 The call is a flat, buzzing sheep like bleat.
 It is likened to the cry of a newborn child by Christiansen and Bailey (1991); I agree, that is what it sounded like the first time I heard it!
-From a distance, it also reminds me of a toneless whistle.
+From a distance, it also reminds me of a flat buzzing whistle.
 The call only lasts 3 to 5 seconds long.
-It can be confused with no other Iowa toad.
 Plains spadefoots have a superficially similar call, but it is shorter and sounds more like a quack.